-The persuasive or argumentative essay picks a certain viewpoint and offers support of it with data, statistics, and other evidence.
+- persuasive or argumentative essay - The persuasive or argumentative essay picks a certain viewpoint and offers support of it with data, statistics and other evidence.
 Its purpose is to make the reader agree with the proofs and conclusions.
 In other words, the reader should share the viewpoint of the writer.

-A comparison essay will compare two things and point out their similarities and differences.
-The writer needs to find as many similarities and differences as possible so he will need to do some research.
+- comparison essay - A comparison essay will compare and contrast two things and point out their similarities and differences.
+The writer needs to find as many similarities and differences as possible so will need to do some research.

-Descriptive essays answer the questions: how, what, why, when, and where.
-They can be written about any subject; a place, person, animal, event, thing, or memory.
-The writer will share with the reader what he feels and perceives.
+- descriptive essay - Descriptive essays answer the questions: how, what, why, when, and where.
+They can be written about any subject: a place, person, animal, event, thing or memory.
+The writer will share with the reader feelings and perceptions.